aselshall/eds/README.md

 ## Course Schedule

-These topics and dates are tentative and subject to change based on class progress.
-Due dates are tentative and actual deadlines will be posted of canvas.

 | Week | Lesson | Date      | Topic                                              | Due Date                   |
 |------|--------|-----------|----------------------------------------------------|----------------------------|
 | 1    | 1      | 7-Jan    | Introduction to environmental data science         |                            |